ccfelius/ccfelius/README.md

  - [Enhancing Security for Columnar Storage and Data Lakes](https://core.ac.uk/download/pdf/620332847.pdf) at VLDB 2024
  - [DuckDB-SGX2: The Good, The Bad and The Ugly within Confidential Analytical Query Processing](https://dl.acm.org/doi/pdf/10.1145/3662010.3663447) at DaMoN @ SIGMOD 2024
  - [Accelerating GPU Data Processing using FastLanes Compression](https://dl.acm.org/doi/pdf/10.1145/3662010.3663450) at DaMoN @ SIGMOD 2024

- ### Education
- - PhD Student at CWI in the Database Architectures Group working on secure query processing
- - MSc Computational Science (Joint Degree) at University of Amsterdam & Vrije Universiteit Amsterdam
- - BSc Systems Engineering, Policy Analysis & Management at Delft University of Technology

 <!--
 **ccfelius/ccfelius** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.